lpdmgarces/lpdmgarces.github.io/_pages/teaching.md

 - Yuxin Zhou, *PhD in Risk and Actuarial Studies*, University of New South Wales, Sydney, Australia (co-supervision with Yang Shen, Michael Sherris, and Jonathan Ziveyi)

+## Completed Students

 ### Bachelor's and Master's Degree Students

 - Jiarui Zhang, *Bachelor of Mathematical Sciences (Honours)*, University of Technology Sydney, Sydney, Australia

-## Completed Students

-### Bachelor's and Master's Degree Students
+  - *Comparison of Jump Detection Methods for Financial Time Series*

 - Stephanie Cruz, Elias Marcella, and Kenrick Raymond So, *Bachelor of Science in Applied Mathematics, Major in Mathematical Finance*, Ateneo de Manila University, Quezon City, Philippines (co-supervision with Jeric C. Briones) (2024)
   - *Investigation of Model and Premium Uncertainty in Longevity-Linked Securities*